ezPES

 Caveats and details:

-1. Only one instance of a PES can be used in a program.
+1. Only one instance of a PES can be used in a program program.

-2. When determining the PES type, first list the largest number of permutationally identically atoms, e.g., for H2CO it is pes_x2y1z1, for C2H3 it is pes_x3y2, etc.
+2. When determining the PES type, first list the largest number of permurtationally identically atoms, e.g., for H2CO it is pes_x2y1z1, for C2H3 it is pes_x3y2, etc.

-4. The details of algorithm used, fit procedure, level of ab initio data, etc can be found in original publications, which are referenced both here and in a readme file included with each surface.
+6. The details of algorithm used, fit procedure, level of ab initio data, etc can be found in original publications.

-6. Please acknowledge ezPES as follows: ezPES library by E. Kamarchik, B. Braams, A.I.
-Krylov, J.M.
-Bowman supported by iOpenShell Center (iopenshell.usc.edu); the PES parameters and algorithm are from Ref. [original PES reference as shown below].
+8. Please acknowledge ezPES as follows: ezPES library by E. Kamarchik, B. Braams, A.I.
+Krylov, J.M Bowman supported by iOpenShell Center (iopenshell.usc.edu); the PES parameters and algorithm are from Ref. [original PES reference as shown below].

 Download Linux 64-bit distribution